 The Bottom Line

-Is Seoul vs Tokyo the right Asian city for you?
+Is Seoul or Tokyo the right Asian city for you?
 (Spoiler alert: If this was a yes-or-no question, I wouldn’t have had to write an entire blog post about it!)
 With this being said, I believe the reasons I’ve laid out here are clear and logical—the majority of you should’ve easily made decisions by now.
 (Even if that decision is to extend your trip to Asia and visit both these cities, which is the best course of action in my opinion.)
 Still being pulled in different directions?
 Take the guesswork out of your trip and hire me as your Travel Coach!